highfive-devs/highfive/doc/developer_guide.md

 safe if all definitions are identical.

 ### Test "Organization"
 The script to check everything is unwieldy.
-Here's a summary of what it attemps to do.
+Here's a summary of what it attempts to do.

 There's three downstream project in play: `dependent_library` is a library that